 There is also a third category of amino acids classified based on nutrition.
 These are called semi-essential amino acids.
 These are amino acids that are normally considered as non-essential although during periods of stress they may become semi-essential.
 For example, if the immune system is compromised the body may struggle to produce certain amino acids.
 Consequently diet becomes a necessary source of these amino acids.

-Amino acid classification based on chemical properties
+VIDEO: Amino acid classification based on chemical properties

 There are many different chemical properties of amino acid side chains that can be classified.
 These variations can help to order and classify amino acids into groups with common characteristics.